Bucko13/bcoin-api-reference/source/includes/_transaction.md

 # Transaction
-Transction manipulations via API.
+Getting transaction information via APi.

 <aside class="info">
-You need to enable <code>index-tx</code> and <code>index-address</code> in order to lookup transactions by transaction hashes and addresses, repsectively.
+You need to enable <code>index-tx</code> and <code>index-address</code> in order to lookup transactions by transaction hashes and addresses, respectively.
 </aside>

 ## Get tx by txhash